 Claim your pension from abroad using the same form with which you claim your pension from Finland.
-You can claim your pension online via the website of most earnings-related pension providers.
-Check your pension provider’s website to see if they offer the online claim service in English.
-Get started by clicking the button “Log in” You will be forwarded to your own pension provider’s application service.
+State on the form from which country you are claiming the pension.
+Get started by clicking the button “Log in”.
+You will be forwarded to your own pension provider’s claim service.

 You can also claim your pension by filling out a paper form or by filling out and printing an online form (both available also in English).

 You must attach information on your work and living abroad to your claim form.
 If you are claiming your pension via an online claim service, you will get the instructions on how to provide that information via the online service.
 If you fill out a paper form, attach Appendix U (form 7110e) to your claim.

 You can submit your pension claim to an earnings-related pension provider, Kela or the Finnish Centre for Pensions.
 The Finnish Centre for Pensions will forward your claim to the foreign country.